poetry4vamp/laundryhubSystem/README.md

           password: admin123

 ### See the website by clicking the home button, after you login.
-Basically, dapat admin dashboard ang lalabas after you login, pero to access the site itself na rin, naglagay na ako ng route for the website (home.ejs) na na-access na when you click the home button sa admin dashboard
+Basically, dapat admin dashboard ang lalabas after you login, pero to access the site itself na rin, naglagay na ako ng route for the website (home.ejs) na na-access na when you click the home button sa admin dashboard (see the route code sa router.js)